-(d) Attorneys filing electronically must follow the guidance of the Clerk's Office.
+(d) Electronic Filing.
+Following the directions of the clerk's office, attorneys Attorneys filing electronically must follow the guidance of the elerk's office lodge under seal the document or item for which leave to seal is sought.
 Electronically filed sealed documents must be conventionally served on all other parties unless ex parte filing is authorized.